ejray21/Biol7800/Project/README.md

-This repository is to document my final project for BIOL 7800: writing a manuscript in R using R markdown.
+This repository is to document my final project for BIOL 7800.
+This report focuses on the sensory and neural mechanisms of parent-offspring recognition in a mouthbrooding cichlid fish.
+All code for analysis, graph and table making, and manuscript writing can be found in this repository.

 This repository has the following file folders:

 Data: this folder is used to hold raw data and output data.